Plastic Flowers: Theodoros Pangalos Sample

 In 2012, Plastic Flowers sampled Theodoros Pangalos' controversial ministerial statement "We [government and citizens] fooled away the money together" in Sinking Ship/Vanished Crew.

 Academia

+He is an Assistant Professor of Public Policy at King's College London.
 As an undergraduate studying German at Aristotle University of Thessaloniki between 2009 and 2014, Samaras read modern and contemporary literature.
-He later completed a master's degree in Education Policy, and a PhD at King's College London, where he investigated the rise of Golden Dawn in Greece during the fiscal crisis.
-He regularly contributes to Greek newspapers Kathimerini and Efimerida ton Syntakton.
-Since 2022, he works as Lecturer at King's College London.
+He later obtained a Master's degree in Education Policy, and a PhD both from King's College London, where he investigated the rise of far-right extremism in Greece during the fiscal crisis.
+He often contributes to Greek newspapers Kathimerini and Efimerida ton Syntakton, and Euronews.

-In June 2020, during the Black Lives Matter protests, he started a campaign against a local school in West Hampstead, named after slaver William Beckford.
+In June 2020, during the Black Lives Matter protests in London, he started a campaign against a local school in West Hampstead, named after slaver William Beckford.
 The campaign received coverage from national and local media, and support from British actress Emma Thompson resulting in a name change.